Nkovaturient/LLMesh/README.md

 <!-- <img width="1307" height="703" alt="Screenshot 2025-12-12 at 1 55 03 AM" src="https://github.com/user-attachments/assets/0c1edff4-9820-4863-b9b1-2a4bf6d71aab" /> -->

 - To explore and tinker around the idea that P2P doesn't have to be just limited to boring terminal logs.
 By combining **js-libp2p: universal-connectivity** with a local **LLM Agent**, I tried to create a "living" mesh where your first peer is a cosmic entity(llm-persona) that helps you flow.
--  No central servers, just you, your peers, and the Forge of Creation.

 ## Core Features